-While our approach enables general-purpose explanations, it does not afford explanations of specific instances of reasoning and action by the AI agent.
-Thus, this approach likely has to be complemented with an episodic approach that relies on specific cases of decision making.
-Indeed the case-based reasoning research community has developed several schemes for case-based explanation of decision making (Leake & McSherry 2005).
-In our work along these lines, we used meta-cases to capture derivational traces in an earlier interactive learning environment and used the meta-cases to explain the agent's decision making (Goel & Murdock 1996).
-A future version of AskJill may similarly keep a derivational trace of VERA's decision making and augment its explanatory capability based on a replay of the derivational trace.
+However, while this design approach enables generalpurpose explanations, it does not afford explanations of specific instances of reasoning and action by the AI agent.
+Thus, this approach likely has to be complemented with an episodic approach that relies on specific cases of decision making (Langley et al. 2017).
+Indeed the case-based reasoning research community has developed several schemes for case-based explanation of decision making such as (Leake & McSherry 2005; Schank, Kass & Riesbeck 1994).
+In our own earlier work along these lines, we used meta-cases to capture derivational traces in an earlier interactive learning environment and used the meta-cases to explain the agent's decision making

+(Goel & Murdock 1996).
+A future version of AskJill may keep a derivational trace of VERA's decision making and augment its explanatory capability based on a replay of the derivational trace.

-Nevertheless, even in its current form, our approach provides insight into specific episodes of decision making both by explaining the vocabulary and the general mechanism of decision making.
-Consider again the explanation of decisions about the values of the simulation parameters in a specific episode of VERA'a agent-based simulation.
-While AskJill cannot explain why the parameter values led to the specific simulation results in the given episode, it can and does explain each simulation parameter, the role it plays in the simulation, as well as the general mechanism of the agent-based simulation.
-As mentioned earlier, AskJill builds our earlier work on the Jill Watson project (Goel & Polepeddi 2018) that automatically answers students' questions on discussion forums of online and hybrid classes.
+Nevertheless, even in its current form, our design-based approach provides insight into specific episodes of decision making both by explaining the vocabulary and the general mechanism of decision making.
+Consider, for example, decisions about the values of the simulation parameters in VERA'a agent-based simulations.
+AskJill can explain each simulation parameter, the role it plays in the simulation, as well as the general mechanism of the agent-based simulation.

+AskJill builds our earlier work on the Jill Watson project (Goel & Polepeddi 2018) that automatically answered students' questions on discussion forums of online and hybrid classes.
 One of the main reasons for the success of Jill Watson is that it took a very human-centric approach: it was trained to answer questions that students had actually asked in online discussion forums over a few years.
 However, Jill Watson answered questions based on course materials such as class syllabi and schedule, by answering questions based on VERA's Users Guide, AskJill generalizes the approach.